 In addition, ILRP will present on the following two panel discussions: Canada’s Role in International Environmental Law and The Life Span of a Trade Agreement: NAFTA Revisions.

-Mark Jewett is a CIGI senior fellow with the International Law Research Program.
+Mark Jewett is a CIGI senior fellow.
 He is counsel to Bennett Jones LLP, where his practice focuses on domestic and international aspects of financial law.
-At CIGI, he will research and write on sovereign debt and cross-border insolvency.

-Sara Seck has been a CIGI senior fellow with the International Law Research Program since May 2015.
+Sara Seck has been a CIGI senior fellow since May 2015.
 She is researching the implementation of business responsibility for human rights with regard to climate change.